holaneu/text-db-viewer/README.md

-# JSON Database Viewer
+# Text Database Viewer

-A simple browser-based tool for viewing and exploring JSON data files with advanced filtering and sorting capabilities.
+A simple browser-based tool for viewing and exploring JSON and text data files with advanced filtering and sorting capabilities.

 ## Features